Gypsaman/CPEG585-ImageProcessing/README.md

 # CPEG585-ImageProcessing
 Image Processing Assignments 1 and 2

-See Imaging Processing.pdf for screen shots of the program
+See `ImageProcessing.pdf` for screen shots of the program

-To create the multiple kernels requested in assignment 1 the kerneldata class was created.
+To create the multiple kernels requested in assignment 2 the `kerneldata` class was created.
+This process was over engineered for educational purposes.
+Base low pass filters were defined, permitting the kernel to convert itself into a High pass kernel (if defined as a low pass filter).

 ```c#
         public class kerneldata
         {